Planning Your Trip to Argentina

-Depending on when you arrive, if it's early enough you can embark on a brisk walking tour of the city center.
-The best place to start would be Plaza San Martín, in the north of B.A., and then follow the pedestrian street Calle Florida south for a few blocks.
+Depending on when you arrive, if it's early enough, you can embark on a brisk walking tour of the city center.
+The best place to start would be Plaza San Martín, in the north of Buenos Aires, and then follow the pedestrian street Calle Florida south for a few blocks.
 Then walk over to Ave.
-9 de Julio (with 16 lanes, it's the widest city street in the world), and follow it to Ave.
+9 de Julio (with 16 lanes, it's the widest city street in the world) and follow it to Ave.
 Corrientes, passing the famous Teatro Colon opera house and iconic Obelisco monument.
-From here it's a short walk to Plaza de Mayo, the government quarter where the famous Casa Rosada (Pink House) presidential palace is located.
+From here, it's a short walk to Plaza de Mayo, the government quarter where the famous Casa Rosada (Pink House) presidential palace is located.

 During the remainder of your time, consider visiting the famous Cementario Recoleta, in the old-money Recoleta neighborhood, to see the grand mausoleums (Eva Peron is even interred here).
-You should also dine out in the modern and upscale Puerto Madero neighborhood, in the east, as well as the trendy Palermo district, located in the west.
+You should also dine out in the modern and upscale Puerto Madero neighborhood in the east, as well as the trendy Palermo district located in the west.
 And don't miss the historic neighborhoods of La Boca and San Telmo.
-The former is where the tango was born, and the latter is B.A.'s oldest neighborhood, featuring cobbled streets, 1800s buildings with wooden balconies, and must-visit weekend street markets.
+The former is where the tango was born, and the latter is Buenos Aires's oldest neighborhood, featuring cobbled streets, 1800s buildings with wooden balconies, and must-visit weekend street markets.

 In a week (or even a little less), you can experience not just Buenos Aires but some of the provincial enclaves found in the Pampas (prairie) and the country towns located just outside the city.
 Spend the first two or three days enjoying some of the sites and activities mentioned above, such as taking a walking tour of Buenos Aires.
 You could also put on your dancing shoes and give the tango a shot with a lesson from a local teacher.
 If you're too shy to hit the dancefloor, you can always enjoy the tango from a spectator's point of view.
 Head out on the town for "dinner and a show" Argentine style, first with a steak and a glass of Malbec at one of the city's famous parillas (steakhouses), followed by a trip to the theater for a sultry tango performance.

 After two or three days of city life, you could then head out to a working Argentine estancia (cattle farm), of which there are many nestled in the Pampas.
-This rural area just outside of Buenos Aires was where the country was first settled by wealthy landowners as well as their gaucho (cowboy) ranch hands.
-That gaucho tradition is alive and well even today; you need only head a couple of hours outside Buenos Aires to the well-preserved frontier town of San Antonio de Areco and you can witness it firsthand.
-Visit one of the estancias in the area and you'll be treated to an enormous parilla (bbq), copious cups of wine, and performances by real-life gauchos displaying their prowess on horseback.
-For more info on a combined city/gaucho tour of Argentina, see this five-day trip idea.
+This rural area just outside of Buenos Aires was where the country was first settled by wealthy landowners as well as their gaúcho (cowboy) ranch hands.
+That gaúcho tradition is alive and well even today; you need only head a couple of hours outside Buenos Aires to the well-preserved frontier town of San Antonio de Areco, and you can witness it firsthand.
+Visit one of the estancias in the area, and you'll be treated to an enormous parilla (barbecue), copious cups of wine, and performances by real-life gaúchos displaying their prowess on horseback.
+For more info on a combined city/gaúcho tour of Argentina, see this five-day trip idea.

-If horseback riding and cowboy culture isn't your thing, you could always forgo the Pampas and head to the singularly beautiful river town of Tigre.
-Located a mere 30 minutes north of B.A. by train, Tigre is a throwback town located on the doorstep to the wetlands of the Río Parana Delta (perfect for a visit in the hotter summer months).
+If horseback riding and cowboy culture aren't your thing, you could always forgo the Pampas and head to the singularly beautiful river town of Tigre.
+Located a mere 30 minutes north of Buenos Aires by train, Tigre is a throwback town located on the doorstep of the wetlands of the Río Parana Delta (perfect for a visit in the hotter summer months).
 Wide canals cut through this fertile green town, with grand estates lining the banks.

-Afterward, we recommend hopping a plane and heading straight for the star of the show: Patagonia.
+Afterward, we recommend hopping on a plane and heading straight for the star of the show: Patagonia.
 It's about a three-hour flight south to the city of El Calafate, which sits on the southern shore of Lago Argentino and is the gateway to Los Glaciares National Park.
 You can make this your base for three or four days of excursions to the nearby glaciers, particularly Perito Moreno.
-This 250 square-km mass of ice is the most awe-inspiring glacier in the region, what with its massive 74-meter (240-foot) ice walls.
-You can marvel at the sight of Perito Moreno from a network of boardwalks across the lake, or book a "glacier hike" and traverse its frozen surface.
+This 97 square-mile (250 sq km) mass of ice is the most awe-inspiring glacier in the region, what with its massive 240-foot (74 m) ice walls.
+You can marvel at the sight of Perito Moreno from a network of boardwalks across the lake or book a "glacier hike" and traverse its frozen surface.

-With two weeks you can plan a comprehensive Argentina holiday that allows time for city life, wine tours, nature treks, and national parks.
+With two weeks, you can plan a comprehensive Argentina holiday that allows time for city life, wine tours, nature treks, and national parks.
 After some time spent in the capital, you can head south for a few days to Patagonia and the highlights mentioned above.
-If you want to add a couple of days in this region you can also travel east to Argentina's southern Atlantic coast and do some marine wildlife spotting.
+If you want to add a couple of days to this region, you can also travel east to Argentina's southern Atlantic coast and do some marine wildlife spotting.
 The best place to see the widest variety of such animals is around the coastal city of Puerto Madryn.
-At the edge of this town lies Peninsula Valdes, which is home to an abundance of sea lions, elephant seals, penguins, guanacos (a relative of the llama) and bird species like swallows, flamingos, and cormorants.
+At the edge of this town lies Peninsula Valdes, which is home to an abundance of sea lions, elephant seals, penguins, guanacos (a relative of the llama), and bird species like swallows, flamingoes, and cormorants.
 You can also do whale watching offshore and spot orcas and southern right whales.